Herbert Hart (general): Western Samoa

 In 1930, Hart applied for and was appointed to the position of Administrator of Western Samoa, which was controlled by New Zealand under a mandate from the League of Nations.
 This was a difficult period for the colony as many of its citizens wanted independence.
 The Mau movement in particular was agitating for self-determination and employed tactics of civil disobedience as a means of opposing the New Zealand administration.
-After some heavy-handed management of protestors by his predecessor had resulted in several deaths amongst the movement, Hart made progress in improving relationships with the Mau when he took up his position in 1931; although he demanded that Olaf Frederick Nelson a leader of the Mau who had returned from exile in New Zealand, be excluded from meetings he had with the leadership of the Mau.
+After some heavy-handed management of protestors by his predecessor had resulted in several deaths amongst the movement, Hart made progress in improving relationships with the Mau when he took up his position in 1931.
+However he did demand that Olaf Frederick Nelson, a leader of the Mau who had returned from exile in New Zealand, be excluded from meetings he had with the leadership of the Mau.
 He also returned some financial stability to the colony which had struggled during the Great Depression.
 Hart was knighted as a Knight Commander of the Order of the British Empire in the 1935 King's Birthday Honours for his services in Samoa, shortly before completing his term as administrator and returning to New Zealand in July 1935.